liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/02-kaleo-forms/01-using-kaleo-forms.markdown

 # Creating Kaleo Forms Process [](id=creating-kaleo-forms-process)

-To start creating a Kaleo Forms Process, go to Kaleo Forms Admin:
+To start creating a Kaleo Forms Process you need to get to Kaleo Forms Admin:

 1. Go to *Site Administration* &rarr; *Content*.